 Get info, and feel at home abroad!

-Long-term renting can be a good option for expats because there is no permanent commitment and is sometimes cheaper than buying property.
+Long-term renting can be a good option for expats — there's no permanent commitment and renting can be more affordable than buying property.

 CityOne-bedroom/month CAD (USD)Two-bedroom/month CAD (USD)